pippinbarr/cart253-2019/modules/tools-version-control/tools-version-control.md

 ---

-## Workflow
+## Done.

-- So that's the basic process of using version control
+So that's the basic process of using version control

 1. __Make changes locally__ (in your `cart253` repository folder)
 2. __Commit changes to the local repository with a message__ (using GitHub Desktop)